microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 ### Hybrid Scan

-Hybrid Scan enables to utilize existing index data along with newly appended source files or deleted existing files, without explicit refresh operation.
-For an index with appended source data files, HybridScan changes the query plan to shuffle new data on-the-fly and merge it with index records.
+Hybrid Scan utilizes existing index data along with newly appended source files and/or deleted source files, without explicit refresh operation.
+For an index with appended source files, HybridScan changes the query plan to shuffle new data on-the-fly and merge it with index records.
-For an index with deleted source data files, Hyperspace also modifies the plan to exclude the rows from deleted files in the index data.
+For an index with deleted source files, Hyperspace also modifies the plan to exclude the rows from deleted files in the index data.
 This requires enabling lineage for the index at its creation time.

 Currently, HybridScan is disabled by default.
 You can check the [configuration](https://microsoft.github.io/hyperspace/docs/ug-configuration/) page to see how it can be enabled.

-In the current version (0.3), if a dataset has many deleted source data files, query performance could degrade when Hybrid Scan is enforcing deletes at the query runtime.
+If a dataset has many deleted source files, query performance could degrade when Hybrid Scan is enforcing deletes at the query runtime.
 Hyperspace provides two different configurations to tune this behavior.
-You can use them to enable supporting deletes during Hybrid Scan and determine when it should be applied, depending on the total number of deleted source data files.
+You can use them to enable supporting deletes during Hybrid Scan (spark.hyperspace.index.hybridscan.delete.maxNumDeleted) and determine when it should be applied, depending on the total number of deleted source files (spark.hyperspace.index.hybridscan.delete.enabled).
+You can check the detail in [Append and Delete](#append-and-delete-dataset) section.

 #### Append-only dataset

 If your dataset is append-only dataset, you can use Hybrid Scan for appended files only.
-In this case, Hyperspace will not pick an index with some deleted source data file(s) for Hybrid Scan.
+In this case, Hyperspace will not pick an index with some deleted source file(s) for Hybrid Scan.
+Hybrid Scan with only appended source files does not need the [lineage column](#lineage) and any other pre-requisite.

 ###### How to enable